-What We Do What We Don't Do ü Substantial focus on performance based pay 0 Hedging of our stock ü Balance of short- and long-term incentives 0 Post-2008, enter into agreements with our executive officers containing tax "gross-up" protections ü Use formulaic approach when setting annual bonus targets 0 Post-2008, enter into agreements with our executive ü Align executive compensation with shareholder returns through long-term incentives G officers with a single trigger severance long-term incentives 0 Perquisites ü Annual "say-on-pay" advisory vote for shareholders ü Retain an independent external compensation consultant ü Use peer group benchmarks when establishing compensation ü Robust stock ownership guidelines for executives and directors ü Maintain a strong risk management program, which includes our Compensation Committee's ongoing evaluation of the relationship between our compensation programs and risk officers, and continued for 2013 the performance-based measures instituted in 2012.
+What We Do What We Don't Do ü Substantial focus on performance-based pay 0 NO hedging of our stock ü Balance of short- and long-term incentives 0 NO tax gross-ups in post-2008 agreements ü Use formulaic annual bonus structure 0 NO single trigger severance in post-2008 agreements ü Align executive compensation with shareholder returns through long-term incentives 0 NO perquisites ü Retain an independent external compensation consultant ü Use peer group benchmarks when establishing compensation ü Robust stock ownership guidelines for our Section 16 officers and directors ü Maintain a strong risk management program, which includes monitoring the effect of our compensation programs on risk taking general continued for 2014 the performance-based measures instituted in 2012.
 The Compensation Committee will continue to consider the outcome of our "say-on-pay" votes and our shareholder views when making future compensation decisions for our executive officers.

-2013 Advisory Vote on Executive Compensation
+B. 2014 Advisory Vote on Executive Compensation

-In 2013, we sought an advisory vote from our shareholders regarding our executive officer compensation for 2012 and received a 99% favorable "say-on-pay" vote.
-The Compensation Committee considered the positive results of the advisory vote in completing its annual review of each pay element and the compensation packages provided to our executive
+In 2014, we sought an advisory vote from our shareholders regarding our executive officer compensation for 2013 and received a 96% favorable "say-on-pay" vote.
+The Compensation Committee considered the positive results of the advisory vote in completing its annual review of the compensation packages provided to our executive officers, and in

-C. Compensation Philosophy and Objectives and Key Considerations for Executive Compensation
+C. Process for Determining Executive Compensation